 Over the past several years, DJO® has purchased several of its overseas distributors in key locations, including Australia, Canada, South Africa, and Tunisia.
 These strategic acquisitions give the company almost total control over the sales and distribution of its products in the more than three dozen countries it serves.

-Today, DJO® continues to grow its product offerings with strategic acquisitions, including Bell-Horn®, Elastic Therapy, and Dr. Comfort®.
-In the first quarter of 2019, Colfax Corporation, a publicly-traded, diversified technology company, acquired DJO® as the foundation of their new strategic growth platform in the healthcare space.
+In the first quarter of 2019, Colfax Corporation, a publicly traded, diversified technology company, acquired DJO® as the foundation of their new strategic growth platform in the healthcare space.
+In 2020, DJO acquired LiteCure, followed by Trilliant, Medshape, Mathys and STAR in 2021.